omarcostahamido/PVM/README.md

 ### Logs

-Logs will be recorded by `pvm.py` during execution.
+Logs will always be recorded by `pvm.py` during execution.
 These will be stored in the `log/` folder, within the install directory of `PVM` on the Raspberry Pi device.
 This folder will be created if it doesn't exist yet.

 Name convention for each log file is `{:%Y-%m-%d %H:%M:%S}-$PORT.log`

-All output from the console is synchronized to the file in real-time.
+All output from the terminal is synchronized to the log file in real-time.

 ```bash
 2022-11-20 11:32:55.243;INFO;8001;Logging system initiated